peeramid-labs/eds/README.md

 System provisions for generic interfaces for distributors, developers and installers, each with their own responsibilities and constraints.

-## Why is EDS Important?

-- It enables developers to efficiently reuse each other's code, effectively reducing the number of needed deployment artifacts in order to get projects going.

-- It enables distributors to act as a source of trust for users, packing the global permissionless domain of available packages into a distributor entity specific instantiation that may be parametrized in predictable ways.

-- It enables security firms to attest for security of deployed code and revoke such signatures in O(1) for every instance in case of vulnerabilities.

-- It enables users (smart accounts) to manage their trusted distributions and distributors while delegating runtime security as needed.

-- It paves the door for a better, more performant Ethereum ecosystem, provisioning software abstracted features such as objects passing between same distribution instances. (e.g., don’t need approve for ERC20 transfers between such)

 ## Use cases

 - **Factory Framework**: Instead of writing own factory, just write a distribution and register it
+- **Ship faster**: Reduce the number of needed deployment artifacts in order to ship your project.
+Re-using others packages instead!
 - **Security oracles**: Disconnect vulnerable code from your users in O(1)
 - **Semantic versioning with EIP712**: Instead of having to figure out "what to write in EIP712 constructor" just use built in version control system!
 - **User owned upgradability**: Get more user trust by alllowing them to decide when to upgrade
 - **Improve user UX**: Configure trust within instance or distribution, so that you'r users do not need to set allowances and issue permits anymore!
+-  **On-chain github**: Refer bytecode instead of location using ([ERC7744](https://eips.ethereum.org/EIPS/eip-7744))
+-  **Better Monitize your apps and services**: As your application becomes distributed, and wrapped, you may directly build in payment systems and subscription models on-chain!

 ## Overview

 This system acts as generalized and efficient factory which is designed in one-fits-all principle.
-It achieves this by referring bytecode instead of location, enabling code queries by bytecode hash (`address.codehash`).
-Developers when interacting with the system first must register their bytecode to the code indexer contract which is defined by [ERC7744](https://eips.ethereum.org/EIPS/eip-7744).
-After that, they may create a distribution contract that links multiple various required code hashes in one place.
+It achieves this by splitting EDS users in following groups:
+- **Developers**: Create a distributable (statless) software that can be instantiated.
+It can use already deployed contracts and functionality!
+- **Distributors**: Security firms and traditional distributor agencies.
+Ensure that distributions they list are secure, trusted and act in their user interest!
+- **Smart accounts**: Use Distributor softeware to plug it into you'r smart account!

+IN the background, there is extensive use of proxies to map instances, that are proxies, to a right functionality.
+Instances are also treated as middelwares that are hooked to distributor with use of [ERC7746](https://eips.ethereum.org/EIPS/eip-7746), in such way that caller cannot reach the functionality without first checking with distributor.
+The distributor in his turn, by default checks if the instance is valid distribution.

 If the developer wants to manage multiple versions of the same resource, they can create a _Repository_ contract to add own index on top of global.

-In order to provide functionality to users, developers may pack their code to _Distributions_, which have hardcoded instructions for instantiation.
-Such hardcoded bytecode later can be itself consumed by Distributors, which are responsible for determining custom instantiation arguments and initializer interfaces that will wrap the Distribution.
-Finally, Installers are used by end-users to manage resources and permissions

 ## Project status: Alpha